dimastatz/plato/docs/design.md

 [TBD]

 #### MVP Flow
 Plato MVP flow is a limited-functionality WhatsApp chatbot for the Plato Service.
-Developing an MVP enables testing and validating the core concept, taking an iterative approach, and refining the tutor based on user feedback.
+Developing an MVP enables testing and validating the core concept, taking an iterative approach, and refining the Plato functionality based on user feedback.

 ```mermaid
 sequenceDiagram